 Nebraskan parents going through a divorce have more than just themselves to worry about.
 They also have to worry about their children.
-Monzón, Guerra & Associates, Attorneys At Law, understand that divorce can be a difficult or even traumatic experience for a child, and are here to help you determine what to do to limit those stressors.
+Monzón, Guerra & Chipman, Attorneys At Law, understand that divorce can be a difficult or even traumatic experience for a child, and are here to help you determine what to do to limit those stressors.

 The first thing is understanding how divorce can negatively impact your child.
 It can have numerous mental and emotional consequences.
 This includes the possibility of the child withdrawing, experiencing personality changes, or doing worse in school.
 The stress of a divorce can be enormous, and every child reacts differently under that pressure.